saadsaifse/uber-speeds-data-analysis/README.md

 Having said that, analysis as a Python Jupyter Notebook can be found [here](./src/fullAnalysis.ipynb) along with detailed documentation and discussion of results.

+### Anatomy of Collision Data

+Road safety accident data or collision data is downloaded above contains the statistics about road accidents in the London city.
+Below major columns exists in the dataset.

+* `Date` - Date and time of accident
+* `Longitude` - Longitude of accident location
+* `Latitude` - Latitude of accident location
+* `Accident_Severity` - Severity value of accident
+* `Number_of_casualties` - Number of casualties
+... among others

+Since this dataset does not contain direct `osm_way_id`s, a manual mapping has to be defined.

 ### Environment Setup and Usage

 This project uses Python3 with Jupyter Notebook.
 The easiest way to install both is using [Anaconda distribution](https://www.anaconda.com/distribution/).
 Once Anaconda is installed, make sure you have the following packages installed as the script depends upon these packages.